 Students up to age 29

-The medical treatment of the corona virus infection is insured by Techniker Krankenkasse (TK).
+The medically necessary treatment of the corona virus infection is insured by Techniker Krankenkasse (TK).
 Exclusively for TK-insured persons there is a "corona virus infection hotline" of the TK-ÄrzteZentrum: 040-46 06 - 61 91 60 (Monday to Friday from 8 - 20 o'clock) and the "TK-Doc"-App" (German).
 You find further information as well as a video on how to distinguish between corona, cold and flu on the website of TK (German).

 Students up to age 29